eduwallet/veramo-agent/README.md

     "createdAt":1725356725408,
     "lastUpdatedAt":1725356725408,
     "status":"CREDENTIAL_ISSUED",
+    "requests": <optional request data object>,
     "uuid": "64d37ada-5671-4d6d-b74d-031b925fe2c9"
 }
 ```

+The `requests` object contains data about the incoming and outgoing requests for this issuance state.
+It can be used for debugging purposes to see what kind of data flows in and out in the protocol.

 The `uuid` attribute is only available when an actual credential was issued to the wallet.
 This `uuid` can be used by the issuing front-end
 to interface with the revocation api as defined below.